intmus/inttheory22-23/_02-int-scales-keys/d1-keys.md

 ## Conclusions

 In the next topic, we will discuss how the overtone series creates our perception of pitch, tonality, and music as a whole.
 But for now, we can observe that one aspect of the overtone series, the circle-of-fifths, plays a critical role in defining diatonic function and key signatures.
-The order of sharps and flats follows a series of ascending perfect 5th intervals.
+The order of sharps and flats follows a series of ascending perfect 5th intervals for sharps and a descending perfect 5ths for flats.
 - Order of sharps: F - C - G - D - A - E - B
 - Order of flats: B - E - A - D - G - C - F